JumbleBumble/External-Youtube-Player/README.md

 Song Amount - Lets you choose how many videos to search & play, or if playing a playlist lets you define the number of songs to play from that playlist

-Play Playlist - Allows you to play Youtube Playlists, can either use regular Youtube URLS or Youtube Music URLS.
+Play Playlist - Allows you to play Youtube Playlists, can either use regular Youtube URLs or Youtube Music URLs.

 Download - Can insert playlist URL and download whole playlist or if playing music can download the song that's currently playing